-Sometimes we feel that we don’t have any other options hence we get stuck to the thought of being a prisoner to our professions.
+Sometimes we feel that we don’t have any other options; hence we get stuck to the thought of being a prisoner to our professions.
 I can tell that it’s not it.
 It’s the stress taking its toll.
-This will serve as a reminder and at the same time guidance that you are on the right path, not all people are destined to do what we do.
+This will serve as a reminder and, at the same time, guidance that you are on the right path, not all people are destined to do what we do.
 But here we are.
 And this will tell you the answer to why you answered the calling of being a Nurse.

 This is NOT IKIGAI.
-Most misinterpret it to be a diagram of it but it’s the Venn Diagram of Purpose.
-But the reason why it was misunderstood to be IKIGAI is that they share the same concept, it’s just that IKIGAI is more focused on “the little things” in life while the Venn Diagram is more career-oriented.
+Most misinterpret it to be a diagram of it, but it’s the Venn Diagram of Purpose.
+But the reason why it was misunderstood to be IKIGAI is because they share the same concept, it’s just that IKIGAI is more focused on “the little things” in life while the Venn Diagram is more career-oriented.
 Nevertheless, we’ll go through the Venn Diagram as well before we move on to the true IKIGAI.
 In the Venn Diagram of Purpose, it talks about 4 things:

 - What you love

 - What you are paid for

 The concept of the Venn Diagram of Purpose goes like this:

 - When you Love something and the world needs it, but you’re NOT paid for it, it is called “MISSION”;